-Art In Straight Open Stairway
+Art In A Straight Open Stairway

-Art in Square Stairway
+Ways to Hang Art In A Square Stairway

 So you see it mainly upstairs.

-Stairwell Where the Main Floor is Upstairs
+Ways to Hang Art In Stairways Where the Main Floor is Upstairs

-This was an easy decision to hang the antique pitchforks eye level with the main floor and not in the well leading to the garage.
+This was an easy decision to hang the antique pitchforks at eye level with the main floor and not in the well leading to the garage.

 Stairway with Gallery Wall